TanStack/table/docs/guide/features.md

 title: Features
 ---

-React Table comes with many features, each with their own associated options and API:
+TanStack Table comes with many features, each with their own associated options and API:

 - [Column Visibility](./guide/column-visibility)
 - [Column Ordering](./guide/column-ordering)